Manufacturing Engineering Centre

 Specifically, the Prize was awarded for the Centre's innovative approach to creating an exceptional programme of support for firms using its research expertise, state-of-the-art facilities and practical technology transfer.

-The MEC is seen as an exemplar of how a university can meet the diverse needs of small and medium enterprises as well as larger industrial concerns.
-Since its inception, the Centre has increased industrial competitiveness, created or safeguarded some hundreds of local industrial jobs and contributed strongly to regional regeneration.
+The MEC was seen as an exemplar of how a university can meet the diverse needs of small and medium enterprises as well as larger industrial concerns.
+The Centre increased industrial competitiveness, created or safeguarded some hundreds of local industrial jobs and contributed strongly to regional regeneration.

 - Creation of a new mathematical procedure or algorithm, after observing the "waggle dance" of bees foraging for nectar.
 It enables companies to maximise results by changing basic elements of their processes.